-Pulsations can occur when there is a restriction in the inlet line or air is being drawin with the liquid.
+Pulsations can occur when a restriction in the inlet line or air is drawn in with the liquid.
 Proper line size and adequate liquid to the pump are critical.
 Clean inlet filters regularly.
-Increase the size of your filter or use dual filters if clogging occurs too frequently.
+Increase your filter size or use dual filters if clogging occurs too frequently.
 Check all connections and use PTFE liquid or tape for airtight connections.
-Make certain the line size is at least the size of the pump inlet [preferably one size larger] and elbows are kept to a minimum.
-Flexible hose is recommended 3-6" before the pump inlet.
+Ensure the line size is at least the size of the pump inlet (preferably one size larger), and elbows are kept to a minimum.
+A flexible hose is recommended 3-6" before the pump inlet.
 A properly baffled supply tank will eliminate air from the inlet line.
 Some liquids require a pressurized inlet and a C.A.T. to stabilize inlet pressure.

 Stuck Inlet or Discharge Valves

-This condition is typically a result of liquids that easily set-up, are high viscosity or contain suspended solids.
+This condition is typically a result of liquids that are easily set up, are high viscosity or contain suspended solids.
 Check supply tank for contamination.
 Review the viscosity of the liquid.
-CAT PUMPS operate best with liquids up to 500CPS or 2500SSU.
-Some liquids change in nature by heat, velocity as it moves through the pump, exposure to atmosphere or blending with other liquids.
-Some liquids require a flush prior to any dormant cycles to prevent set-up or pump contamination.
+Cat Pumps operate best with liquids up to 500CPS or 2500SSU.
+Some liquids change in nature by heat, velocity as it moves through the pump, exposure to the atmosphere or blending with other liquids.
+Some liquids require a flush before dormant cycles to prevent set-up or pump contamination.
 Review maintenance schedule.

 Worn or Pitted Inlet/Discharge Valves